Academic Catalog

 History of the College

-The Grossmont-Cuyamaca Community College District: A prestigious pair that have been serving the community for over six decades.
+Cuyamaca College, alongside its sister campus, Grossmont College, make up the Grossmont-Cuyamaca Community College District: A prestigious pair that have been collectively serving the community for over six decades.

-The name for the college reflects the region’s history and heritage.
-According to Dr. Stan Rodriguez, Kumeyaay Studies coordinator and Santa Ysabel Kumeyaay Elder, Cuyamaca” is a word originating from the Kumeyaay language, meaning “Are you standing behind the rain clouds?”
+Cuyamaca is not just part of the college name, it reflects the region’s history and heritage.
+“Cuyamaca” is a word originating from the Kumeyaay language, meaning “Are you standing behind the rain clouds?”
 It is perhaps a reference to the location of the college at the base of Mt.
 Miguel, one of the highest points in San Diego County.
-San Diego is home to eighteen reservations, more than any other county in the country, twelve reservations are of the Kumeyaay people.
-The name “Cuyamaca” is a tribute to the land upon which the campus is built, acknowledging and honoring the people which have lived in the area for thousands of years.
+San Diego is home to eighteen reservations, more than any other county in the country, and twelve reservations are of the Kumeyaay people.
+The name “Cuyamaca” is a tribute to the land upon which the campus is built, acknowledging and honoring the people who have lived in the area for thousands of years.

 The Cuyamaca College campus is located in the East San Diego County community of Rancho San Diego, nestled in a suburb just outside the city of El Cajon on a verdant 165-acre site that was at one time a part of the Old Monte Vista Ranch.

-The campus site was acquired by the Board of Trustees in September 1972 and the college officially opened in fall 1978, with 1,947 students and nine associate-degree programs.
+The campus site was acquired by the Board of Trustees in September 1972 and the college officially opened in the fall of 1978, with 1,947 students and nine associate-degree programs.
 Its first president was Dr. Wallace F. Cohen.

 In 2006, the neighboring Kumeyaay Community College partnered with Cuyamaca College to provide Kumeyaay Studies language courses, eventually growing into an accredited Kumeyaay Studies degree program in 2016.
-The program was the first in the state offering a degree focused on language, culture, and history of a specific Native American group.
+The program was the first in the state offering a degree focused on the language, culture, and history of a specific Native American group.

 In 2013, the college was ranked among the nation’s “best of the best” veteran-friendly schools by U.S. Veterans Magazine.
 The college was the only community college in San Diego County to earn the distinction, and it secured its spot again in 2014 as a repeat winner of the coveted award.